za3k/za3k.com/hack-a-day-rules.md

 Last year (2022), I set myself the challenge to make a software project every day, and met it.
 I had a ton of fun, and make a lot of [cool video games and projects](https://za3k.com/hackaday) I can show off.
 This year I'm inviting the rest of the world to join me!

 I'm a programmer, so I'm doing a new computer programming project every day.
-But I see no reason you can't do other kinds of projects.
+But you can do any kind of project, whatever you pick is great.

 **(*YEAH YEAH LINK ME TO [THE RULES](#rules)*)**